issue

 There are two types of pet stores in Minnesota:

 1) Pet stores who do not buy and sell dogs and cats and have instead chosen to use their facilities to assist local rescue groups with pet adoptions.
-This type of business markets to responsible pet owners and, ultimately, helps to lower euthanasia rates of unwanted animals within foster homes and local shelters.
+This type of business markets to responsible pet owners and, ultimately, helps to lower euthanasia rates by placing focus on unwanted animals within foster homes and local shelters.

 2) Pet stores who buy puppies and kittens from animal breeders or brokers and sell directly to unsuspecting consumers.